RaJah239/test/README.md

 - Replace Menu Account with a small clock in the top left corner of the screen.
 - Clock Reset added to Main Menu.
 - All encounters can be turned On/Off from the Options Menu.
-- Do Not Disturb mode added Options Menu; prevent all non essential phone calls.
+- Do Not Disturb mode added in Options Menu; prevent all non essential phone calls.
 - Running shoes added (default Run, press B to walk).
 - Surf faster by default, press B to surf at regular speed.
 - Overworld Porygons added throughout the game for PC access.